-Please avoid just scribbling your visual on the chalkboard.
-Whatever you can scribble on the chalkboard can be neatly prepared and made into a transparency or posterboard-size chart, for example.
-Take some time to make your visuals look sharp and professional-use a straightedge, good dark markers, neat lettering or typing.
-Do your best to ensure that they are legible to the entire audience.
+Avoid just scribbling your visual on the chalkboard or whiteboard.
+Whatever you scribble can be neatly prepared and made into a presentation slide, transparency, or posterboard-size chart.
+Take some time to make your visuals look sharp and professional—do your best to ensure that they are legible to the entire audience.

 - Drawing or diagram of key objects—If you describe or refer to any objects during your talk, try to get visuals of them so that you can point to different components or features.

 - Tables, charts, graphs—If you discuss statistical data, present it in some form or table, chart, or graph.
-Many members of your audience may have trouble "hearing" such data as opposed to seeing it.
+Many members of your audience may be less comfortable "hearing" such data as opposed to seeing it.